The Roots of Agriculture and Its Evolution

 There are considerable costs involved in farming, and avoiding synthetic fertilizers and pesticides adds to those costs.
 Growers must balance environmental stewardship with economic survival.

 Here in the Napa Valley, we face our own unique challenges, particularly with endangered steelhead and salmon populations in the Napa River and its tributaries.
-For that reason, runoff is a top concern for us at Hill Family Estate.
+For that reason, runoff is a top concern for us at Hill Family Estate, as a family-owned winery in Napa Valley committed to responsible land stewardship and eco-friendly winemaking practices.

 Fish-Friendly and Soil-First: Hill Family Estate’s Organic Approach